 Rancho Palos Verde, California

 Thorne Bay, Alaska

-In Colorado Phoenix Multisport is a non-profit organization with similar goals as OSAT.
-They have chapters in Denver, Colorado Springs, and Boulder.
+Phoenix Multisport is a non-profit organization with similar goals as OSAT.
+Founded in 2006, they have chapters in nearly a dozen locations across the US.

 GSMOSAT was established in Knoxville, TN.
 Many of their outings (hiking, backpacking, kayaking, canoeing, white water rafting, climbing, caving, biking, etc..) will be happening in and around the the Great Smoky Mountains National Park as well as the surrounding national forests and recreation areas.
 We would love to have folks from other cities/states participate.If you want to be added to our email list or Facebook page please email Ray at firstname.lastname@example.org.
 The Facebook page is secret and requires an invite.